 As we look back on the Blackhawks’ 2010 Cup win, we also celebrate these seven integral players and what they brought to the table in 2010 and beyond.

 Keith was the first to enter onto the scene.
 The young defenseman was chosen by the Blackhawks in the second round of the 2002 draft, 54th overall.
 He started with the league in the 2005-06 season, and quickly became recognized as a staple on the blue line.

 While not the largest of stature at 6-foot-1, 192 pounds, Keith was best known for his excellent physical conditioning and ability to eat up heavy minutes on the ice.
 Not only was he an excellent defender, but he could contribute offensively as well.

 In the 2009-10 regular season, Keith earned the Norris Trophy for best defenseman in the NHL.
 In the playoffs, he contributed two goals and 15 assists.
 But most importantly, he led the team with an average of 28:11 minutes of ice time per game and tied defensive partner Brent Seabrook with 51 blocked shots.

 Oh, and there were those seven teeth he lost in the Western Conference Finals against the San Jose Sharks.

 Keith went on to win the Norris Trophy again in 2014, and the Conn Smythe Trophy for most valuable player when the Blackhawks won the Cup in 2015.
-On the verge of turning 37 years old, he’s still considered one of the Blackhawks’ top defensemen to this day.
+Even into his late 30’s, he’s still considered one of the Blackhawks’ top defensemen.